graphops/graph-network-substreams/README.md

 This subgraph makes available the following data:
 - Total supply, total mints and burns of GRT,
 - GRT balances of addresses
-- In-protocol balances like indexer stakes and delegator stakes
+- In-protocol balances like indexer, delegator and curator stakes

 ### Substreams Module Graph